0mhu/patchelfcrc/man/patchelfcrc.1.md

 : Export the calculated files to an XML file *XMLFILE*.

 **--import**=*XMLFILE*
-: Import the CRCs from an XML file *XMLFILE* and do not caclulate anything in the given *ELF*
+: Import the CRCs from an XML file *XMLFILE* and do not calculate anything in the given *ELF*

 **--help**, **-h**, **-?**
 : Print help.